 If you have the opportunity to use ground-penetrating radar or a Lidar system which you can easily mount on a drone, work from rough stages to the finer ones.
 Scan the contours of the structure and find out how it is oriented in relation to our current geographic pole.
-If it relates to one of the ancient poles (which you can find on this website) and you find a similar age match in the surrounding stratigraphy records, you already have a 1 to thousands hit that they could agree with each other coincidentally.
+If it relates to one of the ancient poles (which you can find on this website) and you find a similar age match in the surrounding stratigraphy records, you already have a one-to-many-thousands hit that they could agree with each other coincidentally.

 © 2015 – by Mario Buildreps et al.